aisk/request/README.md

 ## About the Project

-Vox is &copy; 2016-2020 by [aisk](https://github.com/aisk).
+Request is &copy; 2016-2020 by [aisk](https://github.com/aisk).

 ### License

-Vox is distributed by a [BSD license](https://github.com/aisk/request/tree/master/LICENSE).
+Request is distributed by a [BSD license](https://github.com/aisk/request/tree/master/LICENSE).